The Rundown of Food Poisoning

 Risk Factors

-The bacteria, level of exposure, age, and health conditions all have a role in determining whether you or your loved ones become ill after eating contaminated food.
-All individuals are at risk for foodborne illness, which is why it’s important to take safe measures when handling food.
-Those high-risk groups include:
+All individuals are at risk for foodborne illnesses, which is why it’s important to take safe measures when handling food.

 Is food poisoning contagious?

 Food poisoning can be spread through fecal oral contamination, which is how bacteria is transmitted secondarily from person to person.
 Since diarrhea is a common symptom of food poisoning, this presents an opportunity for the illness to spread.
-Poorly washed hands can contaminate various objects and surfaces including food utensils, doorknobs, kitchen surfaces, or light switches.
+Poorly washed hands can also result in the contamination of various objects and surfaces, including food utensils, doorknobs, kitchen surfaces, and light switches.

-“If people who are sick handle food that is being prepared for others without proper hand washing, this can lead to community outbreaks,” says Kristin.
+“If people who are sick handle food that is being prepared for others without proper hand washing, this can lead to community outbreaks,” shares Kristin Vinueza, APRN, FNP, a family nurse practitioner in UT Health Austin’s Primary Care Clinic.

 Next Steps

-If you suspect you have food poisoning, prepare yourself, you may feel sick for a day or two.
-Make sure to drink enough water because you could lose a lot of fluids quickly.
-Sports drinks and Pedialyte can also be consumed because they contain salt and sugars that are beneficial to the body.
-Try to replenish any fluids that you may loose from the effects of food poisoning.
+If you suspect you have food poisoning, prepare yourself, as you may feel sick for a day or two.
+It’s important that you drink plenty of fluids, such as sports drinks and Pedialyte, to replenish any fluids that you may lose from the effects of food poisoning.

 Medications

-If you’re living with medical conditions or taking other medications, check with your healthcare provider before taking any action.
+If you’re living with medical conditions or taking other medications, check with your healthcare provider before taking any additional medication.

 • Bananas